 An in-depth look into how two leading time-series databases stack up in terms of data model, query language, reliability, performance, ecosystem, operational management, and company/community support.

 Time-series data is emerging in more and more applications, including IoT, DevOps, Finance, Retail, Logistics, Oil and Gas, Manufacturing, Automotive, Aerospace, SaaS, even machine learning and AI.
-Most recently, the focus of time-series databases has been narrowly on metrics and monitoring; today it’s become clear that software developers really need a true time-series database designed for a variety of operational workloads.
+In the past, the focus of time-series databases has been narrowly on metrics and monitoring; today it’s become clear that software developers really need a true time-series database designed for a variety of operational workloads.